ethanteague/wp-news/wp-content/plugins/poll-wp/readme.txt

 == Description ==

-**Poll WP**

 #### Poll WordPress plugin allows you to create polls on your WordPress site.
 It has many powerful features to put very beautiful and easy to use polls on your website.
 You can create / edit polls, change the color and appearance.
 If you are looking for a simple, easy but very professional polls on your website, this plugin is what you are looking for.

 * [Buy Poll Pro](http://total-soft.pe.hu/poll)
 * [Poll Support](mailito:totalsoft.team@gmail.com)
 * [Live Poll Demo](http://total-soft.pe.hu/poll-standard-1/)

-Total Soft Poll is a robust yet complete WordPress plugin to help everyone create and manage polls effectively.
-This plugin is built to show polls in posts, pages and widgets of WordPress.
+Poll plugin is a robust yet complete WordPress plugin to help everyone create and manage polls effectively.

+Poll plugin is built to show polls in posts, pages and widgets of WordPress.
 Along with various setting options in each poll, Total Soft Poll has a user-friendly interface design that assists you during setting process.

 > ### Live Poll Demos.